 Lactose intolerance is not being able to digest lactose.
 Lactose is a sugar found in dairy products.
 Some people become lactose intolerant after surgery.
 If you have gas, bloating, or diarrhea after you eat foods with lactose, you may have lactose intolerance.

-Milk, ice cream, and soft cheeses (such as cottage cheese) have a lot of lactose.
-Hard cheeses like cheddar and Parmesan have lower amounts of lactose.
+Milk and buttermilk have a lot of lactose.
+Ice cream and yogurt can have both high and low amounts of lactose.
+Hard cheeses like cheddar and parmesan have lower amounts of lactose.
+Soft cheeses like cottage and ricotta also have lower amounts of lactose.
 Some people with mild lactose intolerance can tolerate these lower lactose foods.
+You can try eating dairy products in smaller amounts with non-dairy products to improve your tolerance.

 There are also medications available that can help you digest lactose.
 One example is lactase (Lactaid®)